Windham High School (New Hampshire)

 Windham High School is a public high school in the town of Windham, New Hampshire.
-It is part of School Administration Unit (SAU) 95 and administered by the Windham School District.
 The high school was established in 2009, and the first graduating class was in 2012.
+It serves students from grades 9 to 12 and is part of School Administration Unit (SAU) 95.
+The school is led by Principal Shannan McKenna.

+Academics

+Windham High School offers a comprehensive curriculum that includes a variety of Advanced Placement (AP) courses, honors classes, and specialized programs.